Dargaville and Baylys Beach are currently in Level 2 water restrictions (as of 18 December 2020).

 We have had some extreme weather events recently with a surge in rainfall.
 While water levels in our rivers are moving closer or have returned to their expected levels, many bores and aquifers take longer to recharge as the water must move through the ground.

-We still need to be mindful of water use over the coming months, as the lack of overall rainfall may cause droughts again in 2020/2021.
+We still need to be mindful of water use over the coming months, as the lack of overall rainfall may cause droughts again in this summer season.

 More technical data can be found at the sites below.